johnjackoleary/cfi-commonplace-book/projects/movie-night/Game Plan for Movie Night.md

-Movie ideas:
-- also look at movies in San Carlos aviation store

 Movie plan
 - start with low appeal for first iteration (could start with Amelia movie since permission already given)
 - Second time hit it hard with airplane or similar
--